shemtestuser3/ole-qa-framework/README.md

 ## OLE QA Testing Framework
 - - -

-### Prerelease Development
-This testing framework is still in prerelease development.
-The API is not yet stable and may undergo considerable changes before the full 1.0 release version.

 ### Open Library Environment Quality Assurance Testing Framework
 - - -
 This is a testing framework for the Kuali Open Library environment.
 It